 Motherwort is especially helpful to women who are irritable, anxious and emotionally volatile.
-This is one of the calming herbs that grow wild in my area.
-My husband wanted to mow it down until I told him it was for 'menopausal rage'.
+This calming herbs grows wild in my area.
+My husband wanted to mow it down until I shared its reputation for easing menopausal rage.
 Needless to say, he didn't touch it.

-Motherwort can reduce hypertension and relieve heart palpitations caused by anxiety.
+Motherwort reduces hypertension and heart palpitations caused by anxiety.

-Combine Motherwort with blue vervain for PMS, cramps, and feelings of anxiety.
-Combine with pulsatilla for herbal anxiety relief or constant worry and fear.
+Combine Motherwort with blue vervain for PMS, cramps, and anxious feelings.
+Combine with pulsatilla for herbal anxiety relief of ongoing worry and fear.

-Motherwort has a strong, bitter taste so you may prefer to use it as a tincture or extract.
+Motherwort has a strong, bitter taste.
+You may prefer using it as a tincture or extract.

-If your upset leads to headaches, and higher blood pressure, this may be the herb for you.
-Linden is a mild acting herb that can help with general stress.
+If your upset leads to headaches and higher blood pressure, this may be the calming herb for you.
+Linden is a mild acting herb for general stress.

 Europeans use Tilia for atherosclerosis and to improve blood flow to the brain.

-Linden flowers make a delicious infusion.
-Steep 1-2 teaspoonsful in a cup of hot water for 15 minutes.
+Linden flowers make a delicious infusion alone or combined with other calming herbs.
+Steep a teaspoon or two in a cup of hot water for 15 minutes.
 Strain and drink.

-Maitake mushrooms help protect and detoxify the liver and assist with hypo-immune conditions such as cancer, AIDS and chronic fatigue as well as hyper-immune conditions including lupus, rheumatoid arthritis and Crohn's disease.
+Maitake mushrooms are adaptogens because they work with your body chemistry to adapt to stress.
+You might find Maitake helpful if you suffer from low immune function, digestive upsets, and/or high blood pressure due to stress.
+In addition, it helps protect and detoxify the liver and assists with hypo-immune conditions such as cancer, AIDS, and chronic fatigue as well as hyper-immune conditions including lupus, rheumatoid arthritis and Crohn's disease.

 Dried reishi and maitake are available at some grocery stores and Asian markets.
-Reconstitute and add to soups, stews and other foods.
-You can also make a decoction by brewing two teaspoons in 12 ounces of water for a few hours.
+Add to soups, stews and other foods.
+Or make a decoction by brewing two teaspoons in 12 ounces of water for a few hours.
 For therapeutic use, mushrooms are sold in capsules.